Graffiti

 4

-Rival gangs can cross out other gangs' graffiti.
-They will sometimes be followed by a "K", which means killing as a threat from a rival gang to the gang who did the original graffiti.
+Rival gangs often cross out other gangs' graffiti.
+This act of defacement is sometimes followed by a "K", symbolizing "killing," and serves as a threat from a rival gang to the gang responsible for the original graffiti.
+Such actions are not only about disrespecting the rival group but also about asserting dominance in contested territories.

 5